vue-pie-laravel/ui-tailwind/README.md

 # Installation

-[Download](https://github.com/laracli/ui-tailwind/archive/master.zip) and upack this UI source into the root of your Laravel project.
+[Download](https://github.com/laracli/ui-tailwind/archive/master.zip) and upack this UI source into the root of your Laravel project, some files will be overwritten such as `package.json`.

 Then using a terminal window in the root of your project run `yarn install`.